joannlap/joannlap.work/README.md

 # Portfolio under construction

-The commits projects my emotions at that moment.
-Im aware of the amount of unnecessary lines of CSS, but I aint developer.
+The amount of classes is hillarious.

 There's a funny animation hangin somewhere, give it a try I'd say.